mementum/backtrader/docs/plotting/plotting.rst

 ==============================

-*Indicators*/*Observers* have *lines* and how this *lines* are plotted can be influeced with the ``plotlines`` object.
+*Indicators*/*Observers* have *lines* and how this *lines* are plotted can be influenced with the ``plotlines`` object.
 Most of options specified in ``plotlines`` are meant to be directly passed over to ``matplotlib`` when plotting.
 The documentation relies therefore on examples of things that have been done.